liamkennedy/raspi-pygame-countdown/README.md

 Super early release of this code.. and..
 I'm a bit busy on other launch prep activities to be able to devote a lot of time beyond this release.
 I built this entirely for my own use - as part of a [Launch Watch Party for the SpaceX DM2](https://www.spaceforhumanity.org/demo-2-launch-party) mission that I am helping produce.

 I'm running this on my own trusty image with Raspbian Stretch-LITE(!!!).
 I run this as a console application - not using any GUI.
+It's built to autoscale the output to whatever monitor you are using.
+It also works nicely on the Official Touchscreen.
+It looks good on my gear.

 Just clone the repo and give it a try I guess.
 Good Luck!!